AmbireTech/adex-protocol/README.md

 An SSP (Supply-Side Platform) is a technology platform that enables publishers to sell and manage their digital ad inventory programmatically.

 #### Direct publishers
-Direct publishers are websites that have a direct connection to AdEx’s DSP, bypassing the need for a DSP or ad exchange platform.
+Direct publishers are websites, apps or any kind of digital product that has a direct connection to AdEx’s DSP, bypassing the need for an SSP or an ad exchange platform.

 #### Users